National Band Association

 The National Band Association is not a fraternity or sorority, but can be described as a cohort of individuals whose purpose is to promote The Arts throughout Mississippi and surrounding areas.
 Membership is contingent on the payment of one annual fee.
 As of this point, there is only an organization fee and no chapter fees.
 The organization fee is paid directly to the national organization either online at http://www.nationalbandassociation.org, or via an application form provided to interested students by any of the chapter officers.

-The NBA student chapter is directly involved with the Southern Miss Band department and participates in all USM Bands functions such as All-South Marching Band, honor band, solo & ensemble, and numerous events in conjunction with The Pride of Mississippi Marching Band and its band council.
+The NBA student chapter is directly involved with the Southern Miss Band department and participates in all USM Bands functions such as All-South Marching Band, honor band, Lions Band Workshop, and numerous events in conjunction with The Pride of Mississippi Marching Band and its band council.